What Is a VPN Kill Switch? (And Do You Need It?)

 When does a VPN fail?

-Your connection should be safe and secure when you’re connected to the internet through a VPN.
-But your secure connection to a VPN server may sometimes drop without notice, redirecting your internet traffic without masking through your internist service provider (ISP).
+Your connection to the internet through a VPN should be safe and secure.
+But your secure connection to a VPN server may sometimes drop without notice, redirecting your internet traffic without masking through your internet service provider (ISP).

 Your ISP likely tracks your online activity and has your public IP address, which makes you easy to identify.